In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction

 \subsubsection{EBM Models}

 The EBM package provides visualizations for each feature in the data set along with a bar chart of feature importance, both of which are displayed in an interactive dashboard.
-The dashboard allows users (potentially judges) to see the scores corresponding to each bar or line by hovering the mouse over it.
+The dashboard allows users such as judges to see the scores corresponding to each bar or line by hovering the mouse over it.
 EBM models are not sparse in the number of features, so there could be visualizations for all features.
 Here, we show screenshots of the bar chart and visualizations for the three most important features.
 EBM visualizations are similar to those from Additive Stumps, in that each feature's contribution to the score can be displayed separately.
 However, EBM scores do not tend to be monotonically increasing or decreasing in each feature.
 The visualization is provided as Figure \ref{fig:ebm_models}.